Here’s my authentic Whole30-friendly, gluten-free Paleo Char Siu recipe: Cantonese roasted pork lacquered with a sticky-sweet marinade.

 Use your hands (a.k.a. nature’s tongs) to coat the marinade all over the pork strips.

-Cover the bowl with a silicone lid or plastic wrap and store in the fridge for 2 to 24 hours.
+Store the marinated pork in a bowl covered with a silicone lid or plastic wrap and store in the fridge for 2 to 24 hours.

 When you’re ready to roast the pork, preheat the oven to 350°F with the rack in the middle position.
 Place the pork on an oven-safe wire rack in a rimmed baking sheet.